mehulbehera/Team5/README.md

 Functions
 Pacman:
 1. get_valid_moves()
-2. move() - This function uses get_valid_moves() and checks if it is empty.
-If it is it returns false and if it isn't it returns true.
-The test adds a ghost and pacman to the frame and asserts that the ghost has space to move.
+2. move() -
 3. is_ghost_in_range()
 4. consume()

 Ghost
 1. get_valid_moves()
-2. move()
+2. move() - This function uses get_valid_moves() and checks if it is empty.
+If it is it returns false and if it isn't it returns true.
+The test adds a ghost and pacman to the frame and asserts that the ghost has space to move.
 3. is_pacman_in_range()
 4. attack()